-The power level range where the frequency is correct at the Ftest/LD pin to within 1 Hz accuracy is recorded for the sensitivity limits.
-The temperature, frequency, and voltage can be varied to produce a family of sensitivity curves.
+The power level range where the frequency is correct at the Ftest/LD pin to within 1-Hz accuracy is recorded for the sensitivity limits.
+The temperature, frequency, and voltage can be varied in order to produce a family of sensitivity curves.
 Because this is an open-loop test, the charge pump is set to TRI-STATE and the unused side of the PLL (RF or IF) is powered down when not being tested.
 For this part, there are actually four frequency input pins, although there is only one frequency test pin (Ftest/LD).
-The conditions specific to each pin are shown in above table.
+The conditions specific to each pin are shown in the table in the Charge Pump Current Specification Definitions section.